To build on both the social and academic skills that young people need to:

-prepare them for KS4 provision
+prepare them positively for their KS4 provision.

 Thematically organised learning across a broad range of curriculum subjects, with the aim of mastering transferable skills

 Subjects act as the vehicle for the skills-based approach

 Thematic projects (called missions) pull together subjects and skills, forming the platform for transfer of skills

 Each mission is enriched by a 'destination', a offsite activity or visit which sets the scene for the project

 Each mission is enriched by the study of thematically chosen literary text

 Pupils thrive in our KS3 curriculum; they engage with learning and learn to enjoy being in school.

 Pupils have positive plans for their next phase of transition as they have developed their relevant social skills and ability to regulate their behaviour.
 They are prepared to move on to the challenges of KS4 study.

 Pupils have secured the expected numeracy and literacy skills when they reach key transition points.